Brigid Foley: Revolution

 Once the Easter Rising began and Foley had returned to the city she worked delivering messages from the General Post Office (GPO) around the city to the various leaders and then was sent to create a first aid station.
 Dr Touhy arrived with the first injured volunteer.

-Foley was arrested on the day Tom Clarke was executed and sent to Kilmainham gaol, after processing in Ship street barracks and then Richmond Barracks, with many other women.
+Foley was arrested on the day Tom Clarke was executed and sent to Kilmainham Gaol, after processing in the Ship Street Barracks and then Richmond Barracks, with many other women.
 The women spent several months in Mountjoy Prison.
 Foley was sent to HM Prison Lewes with four other women.
 She and Marie Perolz were released earlier than the rest of the women after the issue was raised in Parliament.
 It turned out that Foley was being charged in connection with the arms landing in Kerry.
 One her return to Ireland Foley began to arrange care packages for the men still held in prison.
 While in Kilmainham, Perolz attributed her survival to Foley as she had become very depressed listening to the executions of the leaders.

 During the time she was in prison, Foley's sister continued to run the typewriting business though the offices were wrecked during the rising.
 Their landlord refused to take rent until Foley and her brother were released.
 While she was in prison in the UK she was visited by Alfie Byrne MP.

 The five women in Lewes prison were Marie Perolz, Helena Molony, Nell Ryan, Winifred Carney and Foley.

 After the prisoners were released there was very little activity until the Conscription Crisis of 1918.
 Foley was a member of the Phibsboro Committee of the anti-conscription organisation.
 That reinvigorated the sense of nationalism in Ireland.
 Foley was present at the opening of the Dail on 21 January 1919.
 She continued to run the family business and provided it, her car, and the offices to the volunteers whenever needed.
 Her business was repeatedly attacked during the Black and Tan period.
 She and her husband often hid people on the run while they were living in Dublin.
 They were present in Croke Park during the events of Bloody Sunday (1920).
 As a result of the raid on the family home and the arrest of her husband, Foley was instrumental in arranging an informant, John Reynolds, within the British troops.

 Foley married Joseph J. Martin in June 1918.
 In 1925, with her husband, she moved to London.
 Martin died in 1963 and Foley died in 1970.